 Abstract.
-Connections between vegetation and soil thermal dynamics are critical for estimating the vulnerability of permafrost to thaw with continued climate warming and vegetation changes.
+Soil temperatures in permafrost regions are highly heterogeneous on small scales, in part due to variable snow and vegetation cover Connections between vegetation and soil thermal dynamics are critical for estimating the vulnerability of permafrost to thaw with continued climate warming and vegetation changes.
 The interplay of complex biophysical processes results in a highly heterogeneous soil temperature distribution on small spatial scales.
-Moreover, the link between topsoil temperature and active layer thickness remains poorly constrained.
-Sixty-eight temperature loggers were installed at 1-3 cm depth to record the distribution of topsoil temperatures at the Trail Valley Creek study site in the northwestern Canadian Arctic.
+Moreover, the temperature distribution that results from the interplay of complex biophysical processes link between topsoil temperature and active layer thickness remains poorly constrained.
+Sixty-eight temperature loggers were installed at 1-3 cm depth to record the distribution of topsoil temperatures at the Trail Valley Creek study site in the Northwestern Canadian Arctic.
 The measurements were distributed across six different vegetation types characteristic for this landscape.
 Two years of topsoil temperature data were analysed statistically to identify temporal and spatial characteristics and their relationship to vegetation, snow cover, and active layer thickness.
-The mean annual topsoil temperature varied between -3.7 and $0.1 \,^{\circ}$ C within $0.5 \,\text{km}^2$.
+The mean annual topsoil temperature varied between $-3.7\,^{\circ}\mathrm{C}$ and $0.1\,^{\circ}\mathrm{C}$ within a 1.2 km distance, with an approximate average across the landscape of $-2.3\,^{\circ}\mathrm{C}$ in 2017 and $-1.7\,^{\circ}\mathrm{C}$ in 2018, $0.5\,\mathrm{km}^2$.
 The observed variation can, to a large degree, be explained by variation in snow cover.
-Differences in snow depth are strongly related with vegetation type and show complex associations with late-summer thaw depth.
-While cold winter soil temperature is associated with deep active layers in the following summer for lichen and dwarf shrub tundra, we observed the opposite beneath tall shrubs and tussocks.
-In contrast to winter observations, summer topsoil temperature is similar below all vegetation types with an average summer topsoil temperature difference of less than 1 °C. Moreover, there is no significant relationship between summer soil temperature or cumulative positive degree days and active layer thickness.
-Altogether, our results demonstrate the high spatial variability of topsoil temperature and active layer thickness even within specific vegetation types.
+Differences in height between vegetation types cause spatially variable snow depth during winter, leading to spatially variable snow melt timing in spring, causing pronounced differences in topsoil mean temperature and temperature variability during those time periods.
+Summer topsoil temperatures were quite similar below most vegetation types, and not consistently related to Snow depth are strongly related with vegetation type and show complex associations with late-summer thaw depth.
+While cold winter soil temperature is associated with deep active layers in the following summer at lichen and dwarf shrub tundra, we observed the opposite beneath tall shrubs and tussocks.
+In contrast to winter observations, summer topsoil temperature is similar below all vegetation types with an average summer topsoil temperature difference of less than 1 °C. Moreover, there is no significant relationship between summer soil temperature or cumulative positive degree days and active layer thicknessat the end of August.
+The small-scale pattern of vegetation and its influence on snow cover height and snow melt governs the annual topsoil temperature in this permafrost-underlain landscape.
+Altogether, our results demonstrate the high spatial variability of topsoil temperature and the active layer thickness even within specific vegetation types.
 Given that vegetation type defines the direction of the relationship between topsoil temperature and active layer thickness in winter and summer, estimates of permafrost vulnerability based on remote sensing or model results will need to incorporate complex local feedback mechanisms of vegetation change and permafrost thaw.